 You might need to perform some alternative ventilation by running fans and opening doors or garden-level windows.
-If your oven has an air circulation opportunity to ventilate the whole house, this can help to dry out the basement too, one that can be frequently combined with other options to help keep the air in the whole house circulated.
+If your oven has an air circulation opportunity to ventilate the whole house, this can help to dry out the basement, which can be frequently combined with other options to help keep the air in the whole house circulated.

 3 Reseal Your Concrete

-If you have untreated concrete walls, basement moisture can slowly work its way through them, and older concrete is more likely to this.
+If you have untreated concrete walls, basement moisture can slowly work its way through them, and older concrete is more likely.

 4 Attend to Air Leaks